timescale/docs/promscale/troubleshooting.md

 uncompressed as a cache for faster querying, and chunks are compressed as they age.
 If your data is taking up more disk space than expected, compression might not be working correctly.
-If compression is not working correctly, older chunks might not be getting compressed, and taking up too much room on disk.
+If compression is not working correctly, older chunks might not be getting compressed, and they might be taking up too much room on disk.
 To check that compression is working correctly, query the `prom_info.metric` view and make sure that `total_chunks-number_compressed_chunks` is not larger than 2.